History of the Russian Navy: Imperial Russian Navy in the second half of the 18th century

+In the Caspian region, the reestablishment of Russia's naval presence assisted the Russian army in capturing Derbent and Baku during the Persian Expedition of 1796.
+By the time of the Treaty of Gulistan in 1813 (which ended the Russo-Persian War (1804–1813)), Russia was unchallenged on the Caspian Sea.

+With the onset of the French Revolutionary Wars (1792–1802), Russia initially remained neutral but later joined the allies during the War of the Second Coalition which began in 1798.
+A Russian fleet, deployed under the command of Admiral Ushakov, coordinated with the Turks, and acted against French forces during the Siege of Corfu.
+The resulting victory led to the establishment of the Septinsular Republic with the island of Corfu then serving as a base for Russian naval units in the Mediterranean operating against the French until Russia signed a separate peace with France in the Treaty of Paris in 1801.

 Early 19th century

-In the beginning of the 19th century, the Russian Navy became the 2nd largest and powerful naval force in the world just behind the British Royal Navy.
+In the beginning of the 19th century, after the destruction of the combined French and Spanish fleets at the Battle of Trafalgar, the Russian Navy became the 2nd largest naval force in the world behind the British Royal Navy.
 The Black Sea Fleet had 74 battleships and 124 frigates in 1834, the Baltic Fleet had 87 battleships and 212 frigates in the following year.

 Between 1803 and 1855, Russian navigators made more than 40 round of the world and long-distance journeys, which played a significant role in the development of Far East.